SimSid2312/SOEN6611_TeamE/README.md

 ## 1) File Structure

-- The repository contains a **project** folder which has all the data pertaining to the project.
+- The repository contains a **Projects** folder which has all the data pertaining to the project.
-- Inside the project folder there are 5 project folders named **(,,,,)**
+- Inside the project folder there are 5 project folders named **(File Upload, JfreeChart/Code Change,  common-collections)**

 ## 2)